| VisualizationHigh quality 2D/3D visualizationBased on industry recognized visualization library VTK (Visual

 It also allows you to use Matlab-like syntax in Fortran environment.

 Example 2 shows how mfArray is declared and used.
+Example 2: Declaration and Usage of mfArray in Fortran Numerical libraryThe MATFOR Numerical Library is a collection

 of mathematical procedures, ranging from elementary mathematical